 - Make yourself familiar with the Avalanche Canada website.
 In particular, please check the latest Bulletin for our region, the Kootenay Boundary.

 - Review the Equipment List.
 It is your responsibility to have all the gear in working order before the course starts.
-If the gear is new to you (ex. skins, touring bindings, snowshoes, etc) please take the time to become familiar with its use before we head into the field.

 - All students are required to sign a waiver at the beginning of day one of the course.
 You can review a copy of the Waiver under Student Resources.